- Finding Accessible Rental Housing

 - Property listing websites: Many of the rental listing websites above also have properties for sale.

 - “For sale by owner”: Some owners choose to sell their homes without the help of a real estate agent.
 You can find these homes listed for sale in local newspapers.
 They are also listed on community and “for sale by owner” websites.
 These sellers may have a “for sale” sign in their front yard.
 To find local “for sale by owner” houses online, use keywords “for sale by owner” or “for sale by owner Iowa.”

 - Local disability organizations: Some experts suggest getting in touch with local disability organizations to find listings.
 Other people with disabilities may be able to offer tips on buying an accessible home.
 Landlords may try to get the word out about available accessible housing through these organizations.

 What to Say:

 Make a list of all you need to get full use of your new home.
 This list will show the realtor, contractor, landlord or property manager what will make the home accessible for you.
-Their sense of accessible may not be the same as yours.
+Their sense of accessibility may not be the same as yours.
 Give details.
 For example, if you need widened doorways, say how wide.
 List both common and accessibility features:

 • Common features: the number of bedrooms and bathrooms, the style of the home, closeness to bus stops.

-• Accessibility features: accessible parking/garage areas, no-step entryways, widened doorways, lowered kitchen and bathroom sinks.
+• Accessibility features: accessible parking/garage areas, no-step entryways, widened doorways, lowered kitchen, and bathroom sinks.

 • For more ideas on home accessibility check out the Universal Home Design booklet from the Iowa Program for Assistive Technology.